samuki/single-object-tracking/README.md

-# Evalutating Single Object Tracking
-## for Autonomous Driving Datasets
+# Single Object Tracking for Autonomous Driving Datasets

 In this project, I applied and evaluated Single Object Tracking by using the object tracking system [SiamMask](https://github.com/foolwood/SiamMask) on the Audi Autonomous Driving Dataset [A2D2](https://www.a2d2.audi/a2d2/en.html) and [KITTI](http://www.cvlibs.net/datasets/kitti/).
 The goal was to test, how applicable SiamMask to the task of tracking individual vehicles in those datasets without explicitly fine-tuning it.